modular/max-llm-book/book/src/step_09.md

 <div class="note">

 Learn to combine attention, MLP, layer normalization, and residual connections into a complete transformer block.

 </div>

 ## Building the transformer block

-In this step, you'll build the `GPT2Block` class - the fundamental repeating unit of GPT-2.
+In this step, you'll build the `GPT2Block` class.
+This is a fundamental repeating unit of GPT-2.
 Each block combines multi-head attention and a feed-forward network, with layer normalization and residual connections around each.

 The block processes input through two sequential operations.
 First, it applies layer norm, runs multi-head attention, then adds the result back to the input (residual connection).
 Second, it applies another layer norm, runs the MLP, and adds that result back.
 This pattern is `x = x + sublayer(layer_norm(x))`, called pre-normalization.

 GPT-2 uses pre-norm because it stabilizes training in deep networks.
 By normalizing before each sublayer instead of after, gradients flow more smoothly through the network's 12 stacked blocks.

 ## Understanding the components